Gannon Moore: Early life

 Moore was born on June 1, 1990, in Sioux Falls, South Dakota, the son of Doug Moore and Celeste Moore.

 Moore attended Lincoln High School, where he played football and during that time, he first began playing rugby at the age of 15.

 Moore played rugby in high school with Rugby Nebraska's Siouxland United and was named to the Nebraska Selects team.

 Moore graduated from high school in 2009 and left Sioux Falls to attend Southwest Minnesota State University (SMSU), where he majored in exercise science.
 During his four seasons with the SMSU Mustangs football team, he played in all 44 of the team's games, matched the school record for single-season rushing touchdowns (13 in 2009), led the team in total rushing touchdowns (in 2009, 2011, and 2012), and led the team in total receptions (in 2012).

 Moore attended an NFL Regional Scouting Combine, but was not drafted and received no contract offers to play in the NFL.

 Club rugby career

 Kansas City Blues

 In 2013, Moore began playing rugby with the Kansas City Blues, playing in both 7s and XVs.

 Denver Stampede

 In March 2016, it was announced that Moore had signed with the Denver Stampede of PRO Rugby, to play in that league's inaugural season.
 Moore made his debut with the Stampede on April 17, 2016, appearing as a substitute, in the Stampede's 16–13 victory over Ohio.

 North Harbour and Silverdale

-Since PRO Rugby was folded after only one season in 2016, Gannon Moore has played rugby in New Zealand with North Harbour and Silverdale RFC.
+Since PRO Rugby was folded after only one season in 2016, Moore has played rugby in New Zealand with North Harbour and Silverdale RFC.